Describe some technology you decided to stop using - Cue Card # 803

 Why you decided to stop using it:

 Why did I decide to stop using it?
 Oh - that's a curious and tragic tale!
 All I can say is that I got glued to this online game within a couple of weeks after I joined it, and I was spending a lot of time on that game each day.
 It had thousands of levels, and one could play it year after year.
-So when I noticed that I check my phone every 30 minutes or so and hardly do anything else on my mobile rather than playing this game, I became worried.
+So when I noticed that I check my phone every 30 minutes or so and hardly do anything else on my mobile rather than play this game, I became worried.
 Besides, when my sleepless night, due to playing this game, started hampering my work, I decided that I should stop.
 And that's when I stop playing this game completely.
 But six months have already gone!